SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR CNS Organization Martinez Santos.md

 	- occulomotor nuc III and trochlear nuc IV in midbrain
 	- abducens nuc VI in the pons
-	- hypoglossal nuc XII in the medulla visceral motor nuclei??
+	- hypoglossal nuc XII in the medulla visceral motor nuclei - hypothalamic nuclei relevant to visceral motor function project to the nuclei in the brainstem that organize many visceral reflexes
-- midbrain: edinger-westphal nuc III
+- midbrain: edinger-westphal nuc III aka occulomotor n
-- superir salivtry nuc VII and interior salivatory nuc IX in pons
+- superior salivtory nuc VII and interior salivatory nuc IX in pons
-- dorsla motor nuc of vagus X and nucleus ambiguus X in the medulla columsn to the sensory nuc:
+- dorsal motor nuc of vagus X and nucleus ambiguus X in the medulla columns to the sensory nuc:
 - special somatic sensory column: SSA
 	- in between the pons + medulla = vestibular nuc 8 and cochlear nuc 8
 - general somatic snesory column = GSA